harrisonlab/phytophthora_rubi/README.md

 SPAdes:

 strain: SCRP249	species: P.rubi
-the total number of SigP gene is:	11,129 the number of unique SigP gene is:	3,726 the number of SigP-RxLR genes are:	367 the number of SigP-RxLR-EER genes are:	190
+the total number of SigP gene is:	11,029 the number of unique SigP gene is:	3,696 the number of SigP-RxLR genes are:	363 the number of SigP-RxLR-EER genes are:	188

 strain: SCRP324	species: P.rubi
-the total number of SigP gene is:	11,350 the number of unique SigP gene is:	3,816 the number of SigP-RxLR genes are:	371 the number of SigP-RxLR-EER genes are:	190
+the total number of SigP gene is:	11,474 the number of unique SigP gene is:	3,848 the number of SigP-RxLR genes are:	371 the number of SigP-RxLR-EER genes are:	192

 strain: SCRP333	species: P.rubi
-the total number of SigP gene is:	11,296 the number of unique SigP gene is:	3,811 the number of SigP-RxLR genes are:	363 the number of SigP-RxLR-EER genes are:	190
+the total number of SigP gene is:	11,345 the number of unique SigP gene is:	3,832 the number of SigP-RxLR genes are:	359 the number of SigP-RxLR-EER genes are:	188
 ```

 ####A.4) From Secreted gene models - HMM evidence of RxLR effectors